x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 There might be times you need to route mail differently depending on whom the mail is sent to or from, where it's being sent, the contents of the message, and so on.
 For example, if you have multiple sites around the world, you might want to route mails to a specific site.
 You can do this using connectors and mail flow rules (also known as transport rules).

-When the steps below are completed, a mail flow rule will redirect messages addressed to users whose City property is set to New Orleans to the IP address specified by the Outbound connector.
+When the steps below are completed, a mail flow rule will redirect messages addressed to users whose City property is set to New Orleans to the IP address specified by the connector from Office 365 to your organization's email server.

 ## Step 1: Use the Exchange admin center to create the connector

-The first thing we need to do is create an Outbound connector.
+The first thing we need to do is create a connector from Office 365 to your organization's email server.
 This connector will be used by the mail flow rule that we'll set up in Step 2.
 In this connector, you'll select where received messages originate from (such as a mailbox in your Microsoft 365 or Office 365 organization), the type of organization to which the messages will be sent (such as your on-premises servers), the security that should be applied to the connection, and name or IP address of the target server.
 If you want to learn more about how to create connectors, check out [Configure mail flow using connectors](use-connectors-to-configure-mail-flow.md).

-The subsequent two procedures are for creating Outbound connectors in the New Exchange admin center (EAC) and Classic EAC, respectively.
+The subsequent two procedures are for creating connectors from Office 365 to your organization's email server.
+These connectors are to be created in the New Exchange admin center (EAC) and Classic EAC.

 ### New EAC